Nanofus/ambidextrous/README.md

 [![GitHub release](https://img.shields.io/github/release/Nanofus/ambidextrous.svg)]() [![npm version](https://badge.fury.io/js/ambidextrous.svg)](https://badge.fury.io/js/ambidextrous)

 A mouse button swapping utility for Windows.
-Dedicated to all of you lefties and ambidextrous people out there, who like to change your mouse hand once in a while.
+Dedicated to all of you lefties and ambidextrous people out there, who like to change your mouse hand every once in a while.
 Ambidextrous natively changes the Windows setting for primary mouse button.

 ## Installation